 - 1) Identifying evidence groups that are contributing to the COVID-19 response and should be included in our communications (building from the list of rapid review centres developed by Laurenz Langer, etc.) - a.
 Name - b.
 Focus - c.
 Taxonomy being used - d.
 URL - e.
-Email address - 2) Developing and communicating messages to these evidence groups about how to leverage existing data (e.g., daily search data) and processes (e.g., PROSPERO registration) - a. e.g., register all titles and protocols with PROSPERO (and possibly select other sites that follow similar 'open synthesis' principles) - b. e.g., commit to a delivery date and update the date if conditions change - c. e.g., upload completed evidence products to any of a small group of select sites that follow principles around transparency, etc. - 3) Canvassing input from these evidence groups for additional ideas for how to work more collaboratively as an evidence synthesis community, both within and across 'divides' (e.g., quantitative and qualitative synthesis, health and social sciences) - 4) Developing approaches to manually capturing products that are not housed on portals being prioritized by the digitizing working group (e.g., biweekly website reviews)
+Email address - 2) Developing and communicating messages to these evidence groups about how to leverage existing evidence-related data (e.g., daily search data) and processes (e.g., PROSPERO registration) - a. e.g., register all titles and protocols with PROSPERO (and possibly select other sites that follow similar 'open synthesis' principles) - b. e.g., share an anticipated delivery date and update the date if conditions change - c. e.g., upload completed reviews and guidelines to any of a small group of select sites that follow principles around transparency, etc. - 3) Canvassing input from these evidence groups for additional ideas for how to work more collaboratively as an evidence synthesis community, both within and across 'divides' (e.g., quantitative and qualitative synthesis, health and social sciences) - 4) Developing approaches to manually capturing reviews and guidelines that are not housed on portals being prioritized by the digitizing working group (e.g., biweekly website reviews) - 5) Identifying and engaging a broader array of groups (e.g., data analytics, modelling, implementation science, and monitoring and evaluation) that need to have access to the best evidence sources for their work

-- 1) Laurenz Langer, African Centre for Evidence, South Africa (possible co-chair) - 2) Lesley Stewart, Centre for Reviews and Dissemination (PROSPERO), UK - 3) Maureen Dobbins, National Collaborating Centre for Methods and Tools, Canada (possible co-chair) - 4) Susan Norris, WHO, Switzerland - 5) Heather Bullock and Safa Al-Khateeb, McMaster Health Forum | RISE, Canada (secretariat)
+- 1) Laurenz Langer, African Centre for Evidence, South Africa (possible co-chair) - 2) Lesley Stewart, Centre for Reviews and Dissemination (PROSPERO), UK - 3) Maureen Dobbins, National Collaborating Centre for Methods and Tools, Canada (possible co-chair) - 4) Susan Norris, WHO, Switzerland - 5) Sylvia de Haan, Cochrane Central - 6) Secretariat: Francois-Pierre Gauvin, Heather Bullock, John Lavis and Safa Al-Khateeb, McMaster Health Forum | RISE, Canada